samuelfneumann/Construct/README.md

 1. The source code of the `construct_py_includes.py` file is embedded in the source code of Construct.py above all the logic of Construct.py.
 The contents of `construct_py_includes.py` is run before Construct.py is interpreted upon importing Construct.py into your own module.
+Names defined in this file do not need to be fully qualified, but imported names do need to be fully qualified.
 2. The contents of `construct_py_imports` is **imported** into Construct.py
    before Construct.py is interpreted upong importing Construct.py into your own module.
 That is, `from construct_py_imports import *` is run in Construct.py before any actual code of Construct.py is run.
+Hence, names defined in this file does not need to be fully qualified.

 For example, if we wanted to
 parse the above PyTorch configuration file, then we would need a